CGfrac/appacademy/README.md

 This is a repository where I upload my assignments from App Academy's full stack course.

-Later and more complex projects, such as the MERN stack one, may get their own repository.
+Later and more complex projects, such as the MERN stack one, may get their own repositories.

 ## Curriculum progress